microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicyconfigurationbase.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An abstract type that defines the properties that are common in a cross-tenant access policy configuration for the default and partner specific settings that govern the Azure Active Directory (Azure AD) B2B and B2B Direct Connect collaboration.
+An abstract type that defines the properties that are common in a cross-tenant access policy configuration for the default and partner-specific settings that govern the Azure Active Directory (Azure AD) B2B and B2B Direct Connect collaboration.

 ## Properties